codescape/jira-scrum-poker/docs/scrum-poker-configuration.md

 ##### Default Project Activation

 Decide whether Scrum Poker is enabled or disabled for all projects per default.
 This global setting can be overridden per project in the project settings.

+##### Allow Reveal Deck

+Decide who is allowed to reveal the votes and make them visible during a Scrum Poker session.
+You can choose from the following options:

+* EVERYONE - Everyone is allowed to reveal the deck.
+* PARTICIPANTS - Only participants who have provided a vote are allowed to reveal the deck.
+* CREATOR - Only the creator of the session is allowed to reveal the deck.

 ### Project Configuration